 I believe her.

-I stand with her, and you hope she shows up on Monday.
+You hope she shows up on Monday.

-Do you hope that she does?
+Do you hope that she shows up?

-I don't think she should be bullied into this scenario where it's a he said she said.
+I don't think she should be bullied into this scenario where it's a he said, she said.

 I believe Professor Ford.